percwg/perc-wg/double/draft-ietf-perc-double.md

 have a central Media Distributor device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content.
-For these systems, it is desirable to have one cryptographic key from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain information in the header of a Real Time Protocol (RTP) packet to be changed by the Media Distributor.
+For these systems, it is desirable to have one cryptographic key that enables encryption and authentication of the media end-to-end while still allowing certain information in the header of a Real Time Protocol (RTP) packet to be changed by the Media Distributor.
 At the same time, a separate cryptographic key